owaspsamm/website/content/en/resources/assessment-tools.md

 ## Links to info and tools

-If you want to learn more about SAMM assessments, we have a dedicated [assessment](/assessment) page for that.
+If you want to learn more about SAMM assessments, we have a couple of dedicated pages for that.
+First, there's the [assessment](/assessment) page.
+We also have an [assessment guide](/assessment-guide), with lots of practical advice, best practices, and an {{< external-link " https://docs.google.com/document/d/1rUsktgsGna65KJPCT91UiOxFRvKdFs0TJxCWN0aa5u4/edit?usp=sharing" "example set of questions">}} for an interview-style assessment.
 If you're just looking for the links to our spreadsheets or online assessment, here they are.

 ### Spreadsheets